Catholic Charities Home > Refugee Immigration Services > FAQs

 • The generosity of Maine residents to extend themselves and volunteer their time as “American Friends” to refugee arrivals has helped many new refugee families learn about life in Maine, from how to use local transportation, where to buy groceries, and how they can participate in community events, to assistance to families and children with English language skills and after school homework.
 Visit our volunteer link for more opportunities to help!

-• An asylee is an individual who has sought protection from fear of persecution by submitting an asylum application to the United States Citizen and Immigration Services (USCIS) and asking to be granted political asylum to reside in the United States.
+An asylee is an individual who has sought and received protection from fear of persecution by submitting an asylum application to the U.S. Citizen and Immigration Services (USCIS) and asking to be granted political asylum to reside in the United States.
+Asylees enter the United States on student or work visas, or as undocumented individuals, then petition for asylum, and have been granted legal status by the U.S. government.

 Which countries resettle refugees?